SepulchralVerdigris/path2victory/Base Game.md

 # Path 2 Victory

-The skirmish game inside PF2e
+**The skirmish game inside PF2e**

 *Path 2 Victory* is a hack of PF2e that turns the expansive roleplaying game into an accessible miniatures skirmish game.

-2024, version 1.40
+2024, version 1.6

 ## Introduction

-*Path 2 Victory* is a miniatures skirmish game, which means you gather a handful of miniature figures to represent the creatures in your warband, and you move them around a board with scenery where they fight one another and pursue other objectives.
-Every figure (called a “creature”) has stats, actions and other details associated with it, which are detailed on its creature card.
+*Path 2 Victory* is a miniatures skirmish game, which means you use miniature figures to represent the creatures in your party, and you move them around a board with scenery where they fight one another and pursue other objectives.
+Every creature has stats, actions and other details associated with it, which are detailed on its creature card.

 *Path 2 Victory* can be played on a one-inch grid, or you can play without a grid and use rulers and measuring tapes to measure distances.
 One inch in game represents five feet in the real world.

-Along with the basic rules, this book describes three “game modes” that change how you play: “matched play” for competitive games, “solo adventuring” so you can play through PF2e adventures by yourself and “wargaming” that resembles other tabletop miniatures game.
+Along with the basic rules, this book describes three “game modes” that change how you play: “matched play” for competitive games, “solo adventuring” to play through PF2e adventures by yourself and “wargaming” that resembles other miniatures games.

-*Path 2 Victory* is open source and community-built, which means you can take it and adapt it to fit your needs.
+*Path 2 Victory* is open source and community-built, which means you can homebrew it to your needs.

 ## How was *Path 2 Victory* created?

 *Path 2 Victory* is a standalone game, but it is heavily based on – and mostly cross-compatible with – the popular tabletop roleplaying game PF2e. *Path 2 Victory* differs from PF2e in several major ways:

 * Each creature has a points cost associated with it, based on how powerful it is.
-The more powerful the creatures in your warband, the fewer you are allowed to have.

 * There are rules for deployment, scoring objectives and when the game ends.
 * The [Proficiency without Level](https://2e.aonprd.com/Rules.aspx?ID=1370) variant rule applies, which makes fights between creatures of very different levels still viable.

-* By default, creatures get two actions (called “action points” in *Path 2 Victory*) instead of three on their turn, which makes the game quicker and reduces maximum movement by a third, allowing for a smaller play area.
+* By default creatures get two actions (called “action points”) instead of three on their turn.

-* A round consists of players alternating activating creatures (or groups of creatures) until all creatures have acted, at which point the round ends and a new one begins.
+* A round consists of players alternating activating creatures until all creatures have acted.
 * Conditions have been simplified, and by default creatures lose every condition at the end of their turn.
 * Damage can be of multiple types (5 fire and poison damage, for example).

-* Resistance has been turned into a random roll so that all creatures have a chance to do damage to creatures with resistance.
+* Resistance has been turned into a random roll so that all creatures have a chance to do damage.

-* There are new rules for cover to simplify the process and allow for a creature to be hit if it provides cover to another.
+* There are new rules for cover to allow for a creature to be hit if it provides cover to another.
+* Spellcasters get fewer spells, but cast all of them at the highest rank possible.

 Some of the most significant of these changes were originally suggested by GluMaz [on Reddit](https://www.reddit.com/r/Pathfinder2e/comments/fnmo01/pathfinder_2e_as_base_rules_for_skirmish_wargaming/).